What is IoMT? All You Need To Know

 Challenges in Integrating Diverse Devices and Systems: The healthcare landscape is filled with devices from various manufacturers.
 These devices may use different communication protocols, making it difficult for them to share data seamlessly.

-Need for Standardization: Standardized data formats and communication protocols are crucial for smooth integration of IoMT devices and applications within a healthcare system.
+Need for Standardization: Standardized data formats and communication protocols are crucial for the smooth integration of IoMT devices and applications within a healthcare system.
 This would ensure all devices can "talk" to each other and share data effectively.

 3. Cost and Accessibility